aldopando/BellabeatCaseStudy/Merging.md

 ![image](https://github.com/user-attachments/assets/11b3cc39-cf1a-4987-8f13-e2713f3773c2)

-***We observed that there are three participants who are present in either one of the two dataset but not in both.
-While these datasets sum 35 unique participants together, we need every user ID to be present in both datasets.
+***We observed that there are three participants who are not present in one of the datasets.
+However, we need each user ID to be present in both datasets.
 Therefore, when merging the tables, we will exclude these three users by using the INNER JOIN statement in SQL, resulting in a final dataset with 32 participants.***

 ---